badeggg/mock-api/README.md

 - By default, [`send`](https://github.com/websockets/ws/blob/master/doc/ws.md#websocketsenddata-options-callback)
   action is used for all responses.
 - A false response will not be sent by default ---- Boolean(response) to validate.
-Set `metabox.insistSendEmpty` to send false response.
+Set `metaBox.insistSendEmpty` to send false response.
 - Any binary type object (Buffer, ArrayBuffer, TypedArray, DataView) is normalized to 'Buffer' type.
 [Code detail](https://github.com/badeggg/mock-api/blob/master/src/utils/normalizeBinObj.js).